Ho-103 machine gun: Ammunition

-Variants

-The Type 1 was produced in two variants.
-The Ho-103 was used in fixed installations, while the Ho-104 was used in flexible installations.

 Design

 The 12.7×81mm cartridge allowed the Type 1 to fire at a rate of 900 RPM, but the poor suitability of the Browning's action to synchronization reduced the rate of fire to 400 RPM in synchronized installations.
 However, the Japanese source and Allied Intelligence reports did not mention that this machine gun had a propeller synchronization flaw.